SugarWong97/cross_compile_for_target_linux/nginx/readme.md

  + Linux 4.15.0-65-generic x86_64
 checking for C compiler ... found but is not working

-./configure: error: C compiler arm-linux-gcc is not found
+./configure: error: C compiler arm-hisiv500-linux-gcc is not found

 make: *** No rule to make target 'build', needed by 'default'.
 Stop.
 ```